 What Are Some Popular Careers in Wildlife Management?

-The field of wildlife management offers job opportunities that combine science with nature.
-If you want a career where you can care for wild animals either up close or at a distance, read on to see some possibilities.
-Schools offering Wildlife & Forestry Conservation degrees can also be found in these popular choices.
+Wildlife management careers combine science with nature.
+If you want to work in a field where you can care for wild animals either up close or at a distance, read on to discover some possibilities.

-Wildlife Management Career Summary
+Wildlife Management Career Overview

-Wildlife Range Manager
+Wildlife Range or Wildlife Refuge Manager

-Wildlife refuges are public lands designated by the state or federal government for the propagation of wildlife.
+Wildlife refuges are public lands designated by the state or federal government for the protection and propagation of wildlife.
 Your first job in refuge management may be as a wildlife refuge specialist.
 This position includes a range of duties, from collecting information on wildlife to educating people on conservation issues.

-Environmental Science Teacher
+Environmental Science Professor

 If you're passionate about wildlife and have a desire to share that enjoyment with others, you might want to consider a career teaching environmental science.
 This is also an option for those who love wildlife but may not be able to work outdoors for prolonged periods.
 Environmental science is usually taught at the college level, and you may need to have a doctorate to qualify for these positions.
 High school teaching jobs require a bachelor's degree, teacher training and state certification.